 Cuisines offered on Korean Air are healthy, delicious, fresh, authentic and absolutely divine.
 Their courses include an appetizer, a main course with side dishes and a dessert for everyone to enjoy.
 From farm to fly, rib eye steak, beef ribs and chicken dishes, to the famous Jedong Korean Ginseng Chicken Soup, bibimbap, pumpkin nutritious rice, and Korean Style Dongchimi noodles—Korean Air serve only the world’s finest in the sky.

 To accompany your meal in the best way possible, select unique wines from the Bordeaux, Bourgogne and Alsace regions of France, preordered three to four years before it’s served aboard the aircraft.
-If you’re one for bubbles, you can enjoy high quality champagne such as Perrier-Jouet from France.
+If you’re one for bubbles, you can enjoy high-quality champagne such as Perrier-Jouet from France.

 Neil Perry serves as the airline’s chef for First and Business class passengers on Qantas.
-First class passengers have the option to dine on an eight course meal, choosing from twelve different entrées, while Business Class passengers are given a 3-course menu option with a handful of main courses to choose from.
-And regardless if you’re sitting in Business or First, you can enjoy Qantas’ award-winning wines and world class meals made from the finest ingredients at a time that suits you.
+First class passengers have the option to dine on an eight-course meal, choosing from twelve different entrées, while Business Class passengers are given a 3-course menu option with a handful of main courses to choose from.
+And regardless if you’re sitting in Business or First, you can enjoy Qantas’ award-winning wines and world-class meals made from the finest ingredients at a time that suits you.

 Qantas changes its menu every four to six weeks—and takes forty-four weeks to plan and prepare every new one.
-Nonetheless, some of its signature dishes include salt and pepper squid with tangy green chilli sauce, prawn oil pasta with crab meat and roasted cherry tomatoes, and a breakfast dish of buttermilk pancakes with fresh ricotta.
+Nonetheless, some of its signature dishes include salt and pepper squid with tangy green chili sauce, prawn oil pasta with crab meat and roasted cherry tomatoes, and a breakfast dish of buttermilk pancakes with fresh ricotta.

 #10: Turkish Airlines